 Pimsleur is a well-known name in the language learning world, "fighting a battle" with other commercial giants like Rosetta Stone.
 The Pimsleur method is great stuff.

-Questions about is Pimsleur really that good option for learning a language simply tend to pop up all over the internet.
+Questions about are Pimsleur really a good option for learning a language simply tend to pop up all over the internet.
 As a result, there are many opinion pieces and reviews on it.
 This Pimsleur review is my contribution to that.

 The cool thing here is the way the pronunciation of words is presented.
 So, the native speaker says the words, one syllable at a time, and that helps with focusing on each individual syllable.